-2016 is set to be a great year for 3D movies, and already it is becoming the norm for 3D glasses to be offered with some cinema tickets.
+The 3D experience, while not essential to all Hollywood blockbusters, can be something that elevates what would have been just another theatrical experience, into something truly spectacular.
+2018 is set to be a great year for 3D movies, and already it is the norm for 3D glasses to be offered with some cinema tickets.
 For some people however, Hollywood’s 3D movies may induce more dizziness and nausea than thrills.
-That’s because for both adults and especially children watching 3D movies with a lazy eye, or amblyopia, (a term used when the vision in one of the eyes is reduced because the eye and the brain are not working together) it is nearly impossible to enjoy the effects like their friends.
+That’s because for both adults and especially children, watching 3D movies with a lazy eye, or amblyopia, (a term used when the vision in one of the eyes is reduced because the eye and the brain are not working together) it is nearly impossible to enjoy the effects like their friends.

 To understand why, let’s break down how a functional vision problem like amblyopia can impair your ability to view 3D effects.

 The Importance of Binocular Vision for Seeing in 3D

 Each of our eyes sees the world from a slightly different perspective.
 The brain combines these two images to see a single 3-D image.
 If, however, the brain does not combine these images normally, as is the case with amblyopia, your ability to accurately judge distance and see the world in perfect 3D would diminish.